jruwaard/aph_ema_handbook/docs/R.md

 hist(rnorm(N))
 ```

-The plot appears in the bottom-right pane, as in Figure \@ref(fig:fig2a).
+The plot appears in the bottom-right pane, as in Figure \@ref(fig:r-interface).

 ## Writing R-scripts